jon-harper/OmniBox/docs/tour.md

 As with trays, the links above are to folders rather than individual `.STL` files.
 Panels have a range of supported parts and options.

-There is a blank STEP and Fusion template for each panel category.
-Additionally, all panel variations have both STEP and Fusion source files.
+There is a blank `STEP` and Fusion 360 template for each panel category.
+Additionally, all panel variations have `STEP` source files.
+Fusion 360 files are also usually available.

 ### Front Panel

-The front panel serves as an air vent and location to put an SD card reader extension.
-USB panel mount extensions are also a common accessory.
+The front panel serves as an air vent and location to put a MicroSD card reader extension.
+USB extensions are also a common accessory.

 ### Display Panel

-This area mounts numberous types of displays, from the basic 128x64 display to Raspbery Pi TFTs.
+This area mounts LCD displays, from the basic 128x64 character display to Raspbery Pi TFTs.

 ### Lid(s)